 Contact Information:

 Student Name: Grade:

 Parent/Guardian Name:

-Parent/Guardian Phone #:Email:
+Email:

-Have you discussed your career interests with a school counselor. ?
+Have you discussed your career interests with a school counselor?
 Yes No

-Date of job shadow:
+Date of job shadow: Time:

 Site of job shadow:

 Person being shadowed:

-Transportation: I will provide my own transportation
+Transportation: I will provide my own transporta tion

 My parent/guardian will provide transportation

 Student Agreement

-Follow the professional guidelines of the business and rep Send a thank-you note or letter to the place of job shadov
+s of the business and represent myself and THS well. the place of job shadowing experience.

-Student Signature:Date Requested:
+Student Signature: Date Requested:

 Parent/Guardian Agreement

-I agree to let my child participate in a job shadow visit.
-I understa pre-screening of individuals who are being shadowed. nd that THS does not provide
+I agree to let my child participate in a job s pre-screening of individuals who are being shadow visit.
+I understand that THS does not provide g shadowed.

 Parent/Guardian Signature: Date:

 Counselor Signature: Date: